-- Termly pupil progress meetings allow staff to discuss children who are not making expected progress; - Termly SEND surgeries to provide additional support to class teachers and support staff in adapting the curriculum for individuals and discuss concerns regarding those children who are not on course to make good progress in writing; - Staff have received input regarding the writing of ILP targets and how these should support EHCP objectives and this will be reviewed regularly; - > Staff have received a whole school training on supporting children with writing; - > Training for support staff has been agreed and will be in place; - > Inclusion assistant has started work with identified children on aspects of writing; - Children who are not making expected progress are monitored and, if necessary, advice is sought from Learning and Behaviour Advisory Team through termly Consultation and Review Meetings (CARMs) and telephone consultations.
+- Termly pupil progress meetings allow staff to discuss children who are not making expected progress; - Termly SEND surgeries to provide additional support to class teachers and support staff in adapting the curriculum for individuals and discuss concerns regarding those children who are not on course to make good progress in writing; - > INSET Day to be held in October 2024 on Writing for Pleasure. - Staff have received input regarding the writing of ILP targets and how these should support EHCP objectives and this will be reviewed regularly; - > Staff have received more whole school training on supporting children with writing; - > Training for support staff has been agreed and will be in place; - > Inclusion assistant has started work with identified children on aspects of writing; - Children who are not making expected progress are monitored and, if necessary, advice is sought from Learning and Behaviour Advisory Team through termly Consultation and Review Meetings (CARMs) and telephone consultations.